Parchment

 Parchment is a writing material made from specially prepared untanned skins of animals—primarily sheep, calves and goats.
 It has been used as a writing medium in West Asia and Europe for more than two millennia.
-By AD 400 most literature in these regions that was intended for preservation began to be transferred from papyrus to parchment.
-Vellum is a finer-quality parchment made from the skins of young animals such as lambs and young calves.
+By 400 AD many of the written works intended for preservation in these regions had been transferred from papyrus to parchment.
+Vellum is a type of fine-quality parchment made from the skins of calves.

 The generic term animal membrane is sometimes used by libraries and museums that wish to avoid distinguishing between parchment and vellum.

 Parchment and vellum

 Today the term parchment is often used in non-technical contexts to refer to any animal skin, particularly goat, sheep or cow, that has been scraped or dried under tension.
 The term originally referred only to the skin of sheep and, occasionally, goats.
 The equivalent material made from calfskin, which was of finer quality, was known as vellum (from the Old French velin or vellin, and ultimately from the Latin vitulus, meaning a calf); whilst the finest of all was uterine vellum.
 Many sources believed the starting material for the higher quality was taken from a calf foetus or stillborn calf.
 Modern research has provided evidence that this was not the case in samples of the 13th century parchment from pocket Bibles.
 Instead the authors hypothesize that the finer grade was actually the result of some now-lost technique and not fetal hides.

 Some authorities have sought to observe these distinctions strictly: for example lexicographer Samuel Johnson in 1755 and master calligrapher Edward Johnston in 1906.
 However when old books and documents are encountered it may be difficult, without scientific analysis, to determine the precise animal origin of a skin, either in terms of its species or in terms of the animal's age.
 In practice therefore there has long been considerable blurring of the boundaries between the different terms.
 In 1519 William Horman wrote in his Vulgaria: "That stouffe that we wrytte upon, and is made of beestis skynnes, is somtyme called parchement, somtyme velem, somtyme abortyve, somtyme membraan."
 In Shakespeare's Hamlet (written c.1599–1602) the following exchange occurs:

 Lee Ustick, writing in 1936, commented:

 To-day the distinction, among collectors of manuscripts, is that vellum is a highly refined form of skin, parchment a cruder form, usually thick, harsh, less highly polished than vellum, but with no distinction between skin of calf, or sheep, or of goat.

 It is for these reasons that many modern conservators, librarians and archivists prefer to use either the broader term parchment or the neutral term animal membrane.